Smartling/SmartlingHelp/_articles/linguistic-assets/glossaries/import-glossary.md

 ---

 Smartling allows you to create a new glossary from an imported Excel file (.xlsx).
 This is helpful if you want to edit a lot of terms at once, or if you have a legacy glossary that is formatted in a similar way to a Smartling glossary.
+Correct Formatting of the imported file is essential to a successful import.
+See Glossary Spreadsheet Format for details.

 **1)** From **Assets** &gt; **Glossaries**, click **Import Glossary**.